FIWARE/tutorials.Step-by-Step/docs/media-streams.md

 ```

-A fuller description of the code can be found within the **Kurento** documenation.
+A fuller description of the code can be found within the **Kurento** documentation.

 # Altering Media Streams